jaydinandrews/llama-16/docs/llama.md

 ## Can't find what you are looking for?

-Organizing a project like this can be a slow and monumentus task for one lowly mortal undergrad developer so there might be some gaps in the docs.
+Organizing a project like this can be a slow and monumental task for one lowly mortal undergrad developer so there might be some gaps in the docs.
 Worry not my assembly blueberries!
 Feel free to open an issue and tag it with the **Documentation Request/Error** label.
 Want to contribute to the project by drafting the docs?
 Open a Merge Request with your changes/drafts and lets talk about them!

 ## Want to contribute?